EsalaKa/Module_4_Challenge/README.md

 # Module_4_Challenge

-I have regfer to the following book and website in adiition to class materials to understand the usage of methods that I in the assignment.
+I referred to the following books and websites in addition to class materials to understand the usage of Pandas methods that I used in the assignment..

 # Reference
 # Beazley, D.M. and Jones, B.K.
 (2013).
 Python cookbook.
 Sebastopol, Ca: O’reilly.